-- 1. If an employee who has been employed at the same enterprise for a consecutive period of three, six or eight years is dismissed without any fault on his or her part, at the time of the employee's resignation, the employer must pay special severance pay of one, two or three times, respectively, DKK 5,000.00. - 2.
+- 1.a If an employee who has been employed at the same enterprise for a consecutive period of three, six or eight years is dismissed without any fault on his or her part, at the time of the employee's resignation, the employer must pay special severance pay of one, two or three times, respectively, DKK 5,000.00. - 1.b Employees on care leave at the time of dismissal granted under the Danish Act on Social Services, clause 118 are entitled to severance pay cf. subclause (1a). - 2.
 The provision in subclause (1) above does not apply if the employee has found other employment, receives pension or does not receive unemployment benefits for any other reason at the time of resignation.
 Finally, severance pay will not be paid if the employee is employed on terms similar to those in the Danish Salaried Employees Act or is already entitled to severance pay, extended notice period or similar terms putting the employee in a more favourable position than the general notice provisions in the collective agreement. - 3.
 Employees receiving severance pay under subclause (1) above and who keep their earned seniority in connection with reemployment will not be entitled to receive severance pay again before the conditions in subclause (1) above have been met in relation to the new employment. - 4.
 For part-time employees, the amount will be reduced pro rata.

-The parties agree that this provision does not apply in connection with lay-off.
+The parties to the collective agreement agree that this provision does not apply in connection with lay-off.
 This applies regardless of the terminology used in the specific case, as long as the employment is interrupted, and such interruption is by nature temporary.
 If such interruption which was intended to be temporary later proves to be permanent, the employer's obligation under this provision will become effective.